ZareefJafar/ChandraCluster_mapPipeline/README.md

 To learn more about [contbin](https://github.com/jeremysanders/contbin)

 The tools in step 6 and 7 are not implemented yet in this pipeline.
-They maybe added as an option in future update.\ **6.
-OPTIONAL: Installing GNU parallel shell tool.(Not used)**
+They may be added as an option in future updates.\
+**6. OPTIONAL: Installing GNU parallel shell tool.(Not used)**

 Run the following: